mehulmodihb/JSONExport/README.md

 Each generated file, besid the getters and setters (for Java) can include:
 * A constructor wich accepts an instance of NSDictionary, JSON, JSONObject instance depending on the file language, and the class will use this object to fill its properties data.
 * A utility method which converts the class data into a dictionary again.
+* You can download JSOnExport.app directly from HERE.

 Currently supported languages
 ========================